Skip to main content

 The @SharedFrom annotation enforces architectural boundaries.
 Components outside the specified scope can't access the bean.
 When Spring attempts to inject a @SharedFrom bean into a component outside its designated hierarchy, the injection fails with an IllegalStateException.
 This enforcement happens at runtime when the route is accessed, so beans remain properly scoped to their intended component trees.

-The annotation accepts a single parameter - the component class that should serve as the root for sharing.
+The annotation accepts a single parameter: the component class that should serve as the root for sharing.
 Only this component and its descendants in the route hierarchy can access the bean.
 Parent components and sibling hierarchies can't inject it.